Jacobs Faculty Scholar, Jacobs School of Engineering

-Structural and topology optimization, multidisciplinary design optimization, multiscale and multiphysics optimization of structures and materials, optimization with uncertainties, computational mechanics, smart bi-stable composites, aerospace structures.
+Structural and topology optimization, multidisciplinary design optimization, multiscale and multiphysics optimization of structures and materials, optimization with uncertainties, aerospace structures, computational mechanics.

 Jacobs School Faculty Update Your Profile